Introduction: 3D Printed Photo Block Puzzle

 Step 3: Choose 6 Photos and Cut Them Into Squares

 Cut each photo into 6 more-or-less equal size squares.
 For my 4 x 6 inch photos, I marked the short side at 51 mm (half of 102 mm) and the long side at 50.5 mm and 101 mm (roughly 1/3 of 152 mm).
-As always, "measure twice, cut once"; you can see in the cutting image above that I mis-marked one of the lines before I cut the photo.
+As always, "measure twice, cut once"; you can see in the cutting image above that I misplaced one of the lines before I cut the photo.

-As you cut each photo into 6 squares, make one stack of the squares from that photo.
+As you cut each photo into 6 squares, make a stack of the squares from that photo.
 Doing this will be important in the next step, to keep the parts of the photos from getting mixed up.

 Step 4: Glue the Photos' Squares Onto the Cubes